Piturnah/gex/README.md

 \* gex supports executing arbitrary git commands with <kbd>:</kbd> for when something is not yet available

+## Non-Aims

+- Magit port

+While it serves as a major inspiration, I am not trying to 1:1 port the behaviour and functionality of Magit.

 ## Installation

 ### Crates.io